-2.4 Blockchain as collective trust, identity & reputation management in a distributed system
+Blockchain as collective trust, identity 8 24 reputation management in a distributed system each address at any point in history.

-A full copy of a crypto-currency's blockchain contains every transaction ever made with that crypto-currency, in the case of Bitcoin: at the time of writing, the size of this blockchain is 33 GB.
-Stored in it, there is all the information needed to find out how much value belonged to each address at any point in history.
 The blockchain is relevant for D-CENT social currency pilot communities in that it allows for a new way to collectively self-manage trust in a distributed system.
-Within the bitcoin system, transactions are the most important biopolitical element as they digitally represent economic relations of trust among peers in the network.
+Within the bitcoin system, transactions are the most important bio-political element as they digitally represent economic relations of trust among peers in the network.
 A bitcoin transaction is only 300 to 400 bytes and has to be broadcasted to each of the nodes participating to the network for a fee to the miner based on the size of the transaction expressed in bytes, rather than actual currency (Antonopoulos, 2014)